Glossary of Key Terms

 In the context of voice biometrics, enrollment is the capture of voice samples from an individual with the intent of creating a voiceprint from the unique characteristics of the person’s speech patterns.
 Enrollment may be either Active or Passive.

-When audio samples are submitted to a voice biometric engine during enrollment, verification, or identification, the engine analyzes the voice and extracts unique vocal characteristics using sophisticated audio signal processing techniques.
+Within classic (non-Deep Learning) voice biometric engine algorithms, audio samples that are submitted to these engines analyze the voice sample and extract unique vocal characteristics using sophisticated audio signal processing techniques.
 The process that performs these tasks is commonly referred to as 'feature extraction'.

 In an Identification application, audio is captured and passed to the voice biometric system without any claim of identity.
 The voice biometric system extracts information from the audio samples and then compares to a set of previously enrolled voiceprints.
 The best match from the set of voiceprints is returned as the identity of the person.
 If the identity is known for certain to be in the set of voiceprints, then this is a Closed Set Identification.
 The best match is most likely the identity of the person.